 To see your order status please view your account.

-Parasite Test results will be sent by email within 72h (3 working days) of sample receipt - allow an extra day for crypto test results.
+Parasite Test results will be sent by email within 5 working days of sample receipt - allow an extra day for crypto test results.
 More urgent cases received from veterinary practices may be reported sooner.
 Cryptosporidium results shall be sent at the end of the testing phase, unless a positive result is obtained where we shall inform via email.
-For Cryptosporidium tests (Crypto-Testing) you will be asked to send the samples on specific days.
-We are aware that certain species may not pass faeces on that specific day and therefore the date is considered +- 2 days.

 Cancellations and alterations